Mapping Zappos’ fun, weird culture

 Happiness is at the core of Zappos culture.
-Great culture leads to employee happiness.
-Happy employees drive higher engagement, profitability, and low turnover.
+Great culture leads to employee happiness; happy employees drive higher engagement and profitability, and low turnover.

-Zappos has a customer-centric culture as expressed on its purpose and core values.
-As the company started to grow, having a clear foundation and keeping it alive and well, was a key component of Zappos’s business success.
+Zappos has a customer-centric culture, as expressed in its purpose and core values.
+As the company started to grow, having a clear foundation and keeping it alive and well, was a key component of Zappos’ business success.

 As part of managing growth and scaling the business, Zappos adopted the Holacracy constitution.
-Tony Hsieh opted for a big bang approach and implemented self-organization almost radically.
+Tony Hsieh opted for a big bang approach and almost radically implemented self-organization.

-The adoption of Holacracy encouraged autonomy and distributed authority that are key pillars today.
-Managers were eliminated, and titles were replaced by roles, departments were reorganized into circles.
+The adoption of Holacracy encouraged autonomy and distributed authority, key pillars today.
+Managers were eliminated, and titles were replaced by roles, while departments were reorganized into circles.